-- o It is reflected in the equal enthusiasm with which teacher greets and listens to different learners. - o It is reflected in the place for different learners in different groups of learners formed to be around in school like the group in charge of conducting assembly, group in charge of taking note of late comers and so on. - o It refers to how different learners irrespective of their achievements and other identity are projected and presented for official guests and visitors to school.
+- This refers to the time that the teacher spends with different types of learners outside the classroom. - It is reflected in the equal enthusiasm with which teacher greets and listens to different learners. - It is reflected in the place for different learners in different groups of learners formed to be around in school. - It refers to how different learners irrespective of their achievements and other identity are projected and presented for official guests and visitors to school.